Texas House speaker signs first warrant for Democrat who fled to block voting bill

 In a statement, House Democratic Caucus Chair Chris Turner said Cortez was welcomed back to D.C. “with open arms,” adding: “We are united and unrelenting in our commitment to protect the freedom to vote.”

 In Washington, the Democrats continue to hold daily meetings and discussions on elections policy.
-On Thursday, three are scheduled to testify before the House Oversight Subcommittee on Civil Rights and Civil Liberties, led by Rep. Jamie Raskin (D-Md.).
+On Thursday, three are scheduled to testify before the House Oversight subcommittee on civil rights and civil liberties, led by Rep. Jamie B. Raskin (D-Md.).

 The legislators have also tried to establish normal routines at their downtown D.C. hotel — battling homesickness and boredom by Zooming with family members, playing board games and eating dinner together.